-- Regular or Annual IRA Contribution.
-An annual contribution, commonly referred to as a regular contribution, is your contribution for the tax year, and is based on your and your spouse's compensation if filing jointly.
+- 1. Regular or Annual IRA Contribution.
+An annual contribution, commonly referred to as a regular contribution, is your contribution for the tax year, and is based on your and/or your spouse's compensation.
 Your designation of the tax year for your contribution is irrevocable.
-You may direct all or a portion of any tax refund directly to an IRA, up to your annual contribution limit - If you are married and file a joint federal income tax return, you or your spouse may make a contribution on your behalf for that tax year if you or your spouse have compensation.
+You may direct all or a portion of any tax refund directly to an IRA, up to your annual contribution limit. - If you are married and file a joint federal income tax return, you and/or your spouse may make a contribution on your behalf for that tax year if you and/or your spouse have compensation.
 This contribution must be made into your IRA, and it cannot exceed the contribution limits applicable to regular IRA contributions.
-You may make a regular IRA contribution regardless of your age. - 2.
+You may make a regular IRA contribution even if you are age 70 1/2 or older during a tax year. - 2.
 Compensation for Eligibility.
 You are eligible to contribute to your IRA if you have compensation (also referred to as earned income).
 Common examples of compensation include wages, salary, tips, bonuses, and other amounts received for providing personal services, and earned income from self-employment.
 Compensation does not include earnings and profits from property such as dividends, interest, or capital gains, or pension, annuity, or deferred compensation plan amounts. - 3.
 Catch-Up Contributions.
 Catch-up contributions are regular IRA contributions made in addition to any other regular IRA contributions.
-You are eligible to make catch-up contributions if you meet the eligibility requirements for regular contributions and you attain age 50 by the end of the taxable year for which a catch-up contribution is being made.

-- 4. SEP and SIMPLE IRA Contributions.
+You are eligible to make catch-up contributions if you meet the eligibility requirements for regular contributions and you attain age 50 by the end of the taxable year for which a catch-up contribution is being made. - 4.
+SEP and SIMPLE IRA Contributions.
 Your employer may make simplified employee pension (SEP) plan contributions to this IRA in addition to your own regular IRA contributions.
-Your employer is responsible for verifying the SEP plan's eligibility requirements and determining the SEP contribution amount.
-This IRA cannot accept Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA contributions from your employer. - (SIMPLE) IRA contributions from your employer.
-Maximum Contribution Limits.
-Your regular (including catch-up) IRA contributions are limited to the lesser of 100 percent of your and your spouse's compensation if filing jointly or the dollar amounts set forth on the following chart:
+Your employer is responsible for verifying the SEP eligibility requirements and determining the SEP contribution amount.
+This IRA cannot accept Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA contributions from your employer.

+5. Maximum Contribution Limits.
+Your regular (including catch-up) IRA contributions are limited to the lesser of 100 percent of your and/or your spouse's compensation or the dollar amounts set forth on the following chart.

-Contribution Tax Year Regular Contribution Limit Catch-Up Contribution Limit Total Contribution Limit
+Contribution Tax Year Regular Contribution Limit Catch-Up Contribution Limit Total Contribution Limit 2020 \$6,000 \$1,000 \$7,000 2021 \$6,000 \$1,000 \$7,000 2022 and later years \$6,000+COLA \$1,000 \$7,000+COLA

-2024 \$7,000 \$1,000 \$8,000

-2025 \$7,000 \$1,000 \$8,000

-2026 and later years \$7,000 \$1,000 \$8,000

-- \ The regular and catch-up IRA contribution limits are subject to annual cost-of-living adjustments, if any. - 6.
-Contribution Deadline.
+^{}The regular IRA contribution limits are subject to annual cost-of-living adjustments (COLAs), if any.

+- 6. Contribution Deadline.
 You may make regular (including catch-up) IRA contributions any time for a taxable year up to and including your federal income tax return due date, excluding extensions, for that taxable year.
 The due date for most taxpayers is April 15.
 The deadline may be extended or postponed in some situations.
 Examples of postponed contributions include a federally declared disaster, a terroristic or military action, or service in a hazardous duty area or combat zone. - Roth IRA and Traditional IRA Contribution Limit.
 Your combined regular (including catch-up) traditional IRA and Roth IRA contributions may not exceed the maximum contribution limit set forth in the previous chart.